AI Safety, Ethics and Society Course

 Course structure

-The course consists of two parts.
-In the first part, which lasts 9 weeks, participants will go through the course content and take part in small-group discussions.
-In the second part, for 4 weeks, participants will work on a personal project to consolidate or extend what they have learnt during the course.
-The expected time commitment is around 5 hours per week, allowing participants to take the course alongside full-time work or study.
+The course consists of two phases.
+In the first phase, lasting 8 weeks, participants work through the course content and take part in small-group discussions.
+The first week of this phase is the AI Fundamentals Week, which covers core concepts like deep learning and scaling laws.
+Applicants with adequate prior experience can request to be exempt from this initial week.
+In the second phase of the course, lasting 4 weeks, participants will work on a personal project to consolidate or extend what they have learned during the course.
+The expected time commitment for both phases is around 5 hours per week, allowing participants to take the course alongside full-time work or study.

 Taught content

-During the 9 weeks of this course section, you will commit 2-3 hours per week to go through the assigned readings and other content.
-The first session will be an ice-breaker to get to know the other members of your cohort and to discuss your goals in taking the course.
-The following 8 sessions will cover the content in the course curriculum.
-Each week, you will also take part in a 2-hour group session with your cohort (via video call) led by an experienced facilitator.
+During the initial 8-week phase of the course, you will commit 2-3 hours per week to go through the assigned readings, lectures, and other content.
+You will also take part in a 2-hour group session each week with your cohort (via video call) led by an experienced facilitator.
 These group sessions provide an opportunity to raise questions, compare and debate different perspectives, and build connections with peers.

 Projects